FelicityTech/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 ## 13-count_shows_by_genre.sql

-Import the database dump from hbtn_0d_tvshows to your MySQL server:[https://s3.amazonaws.com/intranet-projects-files/holbertonschool-higher-level_programming+/274/hbtn_0d_tvshows.sql] (download) (same as 12-no_genre.sql)
+Import the database dump from hbtn_0d_tvshows to your MySQL server:[download](https://s3.amazonaws.com/intranet-projects-files/holbertonschool-higher-level_programming+/274/hbtn_0d_tvshows.sql) (same as 12-no_genre.sql)

 Write a script that lists all genres from hbtn_0d_tvshows and displays the number of shows linked to each.